Third Order Regular of Saint Francis of Penance: Philippines

 At first the friars and their candidates lived in two semi-concrete houses before the establishment of a permanent friary and formation house in 2005.
 By this time, the temporary professed friars studied theology at St. John Vianney Theological Seminary (SJVTS) in Cagayan de Oro, a city about eighty kilometers from Iligan.
-In 2007, Fr.
-George Mailadil, TOR, a friar from Ranchi Province, India, came to help in the formation of the friars in theology in Cagayan de Oro.
+In 2007, George Mailadil, a friar from Ranchi Province, India, came to help in the formation of the friars in theology in Cagayan de Oro.

-In 2009, with the support of Fr.
-George Mailadil, it was decided that the theological studies of the Junior Friars will be transferred from Saint John Vianney Theological Seminary (SJVTS) to St. Alphonsus Theological and Mission Institute (SATMI) in Davao City.
-Davao City is around four thousand kilometers away from Iligan or Cagayan de Oro.
+In 2009, with the support of George Mailadil, it was decided that the theological studies of the Junior Friars will be transferred from Saint John Vianney Theological Seminary (SJVTS) to St. Alphonsus Theological and Mission Institute (SATMI) in Davao City.
+Davao City is around 4,000 kilometers away from Iligan or Cagayan de Oro.
 At first, they were renting a house in the city while a simple house was constructed in a two-hectare land in Indangan.

-On January 6, 2012, the small TOR Philippine Mission was raised to the status of a Delegation.
-By this, we are now directly under the TOR Generalate in Rome in terms of administration and decisions.
+On January 6, 2012, the small TOR Philippine Mission was raised to the status of a Delegation, placing them directly under the TOR Generalate in Rome in terms of administration and decisions.
 The statutes of the new delegation was drafted and was approved by the General Minister on March 20, 2012.
 The name of the new delegation is The Delegation of Saints Cosmas and Damian.